ndrpnt/slides/tlak/slides.md

 * A catch-all term to mean OCI

 <!--
+* And you can't talk about containers without first demystifying Docker
 * The _lightweight VM_ analogy helped with adoption by developers, but it quickly shows its limits when we need to precisely understand what's going on, e.g. to debug a distroless container
 -->

 ---